Interpolation constrained rational minimax approximation with barycentric representation: Introduction

 With the setting of \eqref{eq:baryInterpMinmax0}, in this paper, we introduce a numerical method, referred to as {\sf b-d-Lawson}, for addressing interpolation constrained minimax rational approximations.
+We remark that {\sf b-d-Lawson} specifically targets scenarios where the interpolated points represent a small, carefully selected subset of sampling points that require exact interpolation without outliers; it reduces to a method for the classical rational minimax approximation when no interpolation conditions are imposed.
 Our treatment is based on two key points that have been recently gained prominence in the realm of the rational approximations.
 The first crucial component is the barycentric formula to represent the target rational $\xi$ in \eqref{eq:baryInterpMinmax0}.
-We will see that the use of the barycentric formula facilitates us to match the interpolation conditions $\xi(t_j)=y_j~\forall j\in[\ell]$ naturally, and on the other hand, alleviates the numerical instability caused by the Vandermonde basis matrices from using the monomial bases.
-The second key component is the dual framework \cite{yazz:2023,zhyy:2023} for the minimax problem and the design of proper Lawson's iteration.
-The recent developments in \cite{yazz:2023,zhyy:2023} reformulate the minimax approximation into the (max-min) dual problem and explain that the classical Lawson iteration is an ascent convergent method for solving the dual problem.
-For the rational minimax approximation in particular, it is shown \cite{zhyy:2023} that the traditional Ruttan's sufficient condition \cite{rutt:1985} (see also \cite[Theorem 2]{isth:1993} and \cite[Theorem 3]{this:1993}) for the minimax approximation is equivalent to strong duality related with the primal and dual problems; a new dual-based Lawson iteration \cite{zhyy:2023}, termed {\sf d-Lawson}, was proposed from this dual framework and its convergence analysis has been discussed in \cite{zhha:2023}.
+We will see that the use of the barycentric formula facilitates us to match the interpolation conditions $\xi(t_j)=y_j~(1\le j\le \ell)$ naturally, and on the other hand, alleviates the numerical instability \cite{brnt:2021,zhsl:2024} caused by the Vandermonde basis matrices from using the monomial bases.
+The second key component is the dual framework \cite{yazz:2023,zhan:2026,zhyy:2025,zhzz:2025} for the minimax problem and the design of proper Lawson's iteration.
+The recent developments in \cite{yazz:2023,zhyy:2025} reformulate the minimax approximation into the (max-min) dual problem and explain that the classical Lawson iteration is an ascent convergent method for solving the dual problem.
+A new dual-based Lawson iteration \cite{zhyy:2025}, termed {\sf d-Lawson}, was proposed from this dual framework and its convergence analysis has been discussed in \cite{zhha:2025}.
 Due to the incorporation of these two key components, namely, the barycentric representation and the dual framework, the new method has been aptly named {\sf b-d-Lawson}.

 The structure of this paper is as follows: In Section \ref{sec:baryIntminmax}, we will introduce the barycentric formula as a representation for the rational functions and parametrize the feasible solution of \eqref{eq:baryInterpMinmax0} using the interpolation data $\{(t_j,y_j)\}_{j=1}^\ell$.
 With the barycentric representation, we will establish the max-min structured dual problem of \eqref{eq:baryInterpMinmax0} in Section \ref{sec:dual}, and provide the detailed computational procedure for the dual function in Section \ref{subsec:dualfun}.
 The duality theory will be discussed in Section \ref{subsec:duality}; particularly, weak duality ensures that any dual function value provides a lower bound for the infimum of \eqref{eq:baryInterpMinmax0}, while strong duality generally says that we can solve the solution of \eqref{eq:baryInterpMinmax0} from the dual problem.
 We shall show that weak duality always holds but strong duality is true under certain conditions.
 Based on the dual problem, the method of {\sf b-d-Lawson} will be introduced in Section \ref{sec:bdlawson}, where Lawson's idea is used to update the dual variables.
 Numerical results of {\sf b-d-Lawson} from several examples will be reported in Section \ref{sec:numerical} and concluding remarks are drawn in Section \ref{sec:conclusion}.